joanFaseDev/100-days-of-code-projects/5.WordUnscrambler/README.md

 To build a vanilla JavaScript application based on the drag-and-drop API where a random word (related to programming concept) is generated with its letters' order rearranged.
 The user have to drap and drop each letter in the correct order inside a container builded for that purpose.

 ### To Do
     - In the 'drop' container, create as much div as there is letters in the word displayed on screen then make all these divs potential drop zones.
+    - Add the possibility to switch back a letter from the drop zone into the drag container.

 ### Done
     - Create a button element to execute the generating script.